 When Jesus was ready to begin His ministry, God made it clear to all willing to hear, Matt 3:16-17, “And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased.”

 Jesus came to free us from our chains of bondage and the endless cycle of our own sins.
 He knows we cannot free ourselves.
 Freedom from the chains of bondage does not mean we sin no more, it means we allow ourselves to feel remorse for those sins and admit that we have sinned.
-We no longer try to hide our sins; we no longer pretend we are already good enough and do not need saving.
-After admitting our sins we repent and look for ways to prevent repeating those sins.
+We no longer try to hide our sins, and we no longer pretend we are already good enough and do not need saving.
+After admitting our sins, we repent and look for ways to prevent repeating those sins.
 He calls us to progress, not perfection, it is a process.
 He wants our repentance, not animal sacrifices, Matt 9:13, “But go ye and learn what that meaneth, I will have mercy, and not sacrifice: for I am not come to call the righteous, but sinners to repentance.”
 Since none are righteous, no not one, Rom 3:10, “As it is written, There is none righteous, no, not one:” He comes for any of us honest enough to admit we are not righteous.

-This is the gift Jesus brought us from heaven some two thousand years ago, and the angels still celebrate, Lk 15:10, “Likewise, I say unto you, there is joy in the presence of the angels of God over one sinner that repenteth” each time one of us opens the door and invites Jesus in, Rev 3:20, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.”
+This is the gift Jesus brought us from heaven some two thousand years ago, and the angels celebrate each time one of us opens the door, Rev 3:20, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.” and invites Jesus in, Lk 15:10, “Likewise, I say unto you, there is joy in the presence of the angels of God over one sinner that repenteth.”
 This is the joy we should experience when celebrating Christmas, and it is not Christmas without Christ!
 As long as we do not allow the Christmas celebrations to lead us away from God’s Truth, we can meet to celebrate Jesus’ birth, we can exchange gifts, and we can eat and drink, as Jesus did on His last night with His disciples.
 But, we must do it all to the glory of God, 1 Cor 10:31, “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.”

 May the joy of Jesus permeate your Christmas celebrations!